Dechrissen/poke-solus-rgb/README.md

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
 Check [here][versiondifferences] for a complete list of version differences.

+> [!NOTE]
-_Note_: If played on Game Boy Color, _Solus Green_ uses the GBC's built-in green "duochrome" palette.
+> If played on Game Boy Color, _Solus Green_ uses the GBC's built-in green "duochrome" palette.
 This is the same one which is used by the Japanese release of Pokémon Green Version.

 ## Installation